gramener/gramex/gramex/guide/config/README.md

   `/blog/(.*)` matches all pages starting with `/blog/`.
 Any parts of the URL in brackets are passed to the handler as arguments.
 - `handler`: The name of the Tornado [RequestHandler][requesthandler] to run.
-  Gramex provides these by default:
+  Gramex provides many handlers by default.
+Here are some commonly used ones:
     - [FunctionHandler](../functionhandler/): runs any function and renders the output
     - [FileHandler](../filehandler/): transforms & displays files
     - [DataHandler](../datahandler/): renders data from databases or files